What are Atomic Swaps and how do they work?

 This article is for informational purposes only and should not be considered financial advice.
 Always conduct your own research and consult with a qualified professional before making investment decisions.

-An atomic swap is a direct, peer-to-peer exchange of cryptocurrencies across different blockchains without needing a centralized exchange.
-The swap is 'atomic,' meaning it either completes successfully or not at all, ensuring no party loses funds.
+An atomic swap is a direct, peer-to-peer exchange of cryptocurrencies across different blockchains without a centralized intermediary.
+The swap is 'atomic,' meaning it either completes successfully or fails entirely, ensuring no party loses funds. -

-Yes, they are considered highly secure because you never lose custody of your private keys.
-They use Hashed Timelock Contracts (HTLCs) to ensure that funds are exchanged only if both parties fulfill their obligations; otherwise, the funds are automatically returned.
+Yes, they are highly secure because you never give up custody of your private keys.
+They use Hashed Timelock Contracts (HTLCs) to ensure that funds are exchanged only if both parties fulfill their obligations; otherwise, the funds are automatically returned. -

 The core technology is the Hashed Timelock Contract (HTLC), a type of smart contract.
-It uses a combination of a hashlock (requiring cryptographic proof) and a timelock (a deadline) to ensure the trade is executed fairly and securely.
+It uses a combination of a hashlock (requiring cryptographic proof) and a timelock (a deadline) to ensure the trade is executed securely. -

-No. Atomic swaps are decentralized and peer-to-peer, meaning they don't require Know-Your-Customer (KYC) verification.
-This enhances user privacy compared to centralized exchanges.
+No. Atomic swaps are decentralized and peer-to-peer, so they do not require Know-Your-Customer (KYC) verification.
+This enhances user privacy compared to centralized exchanges. -

-The primary limitations include the need for both blockchains to have compatible hashing algorithms, a potentially complex user experience for beginners, and slower transaction speeds compared to centralized alternatives, making them less suitable for high-frequency trading.
+The primary limitations include the need for both blockchains to have compatible hashing algorithms, a potentially complex user experience for beginners, and slower transaction speeds for on-chain swaps, making them less suitable for high-frequency trading.